dmuth/twitter-sentiment-analysis/README.md

 - `export C="1-fetch-tweets"; docker-compose kill $C && docker-compose rm -f $C && docker-compose build $C && docker-compose up $C`
 - `export C="2-analyze-tweets"; docker-compose kill $C && docker-compose rm -f $C && docker-compose build $C && docker-compose up $C`
 - `export C="3-export-tweets"; docker-compose kill $C && docker-compose rm -f $C && docker-compose build $C && docker-compose up $C`
+- `export C="4-splunk"; docker-compose kill $C && docker-compose rm -f $C && docker-compose build $C && docker-compose up $C`
 - `export C="4-backup"; docker-compose kill $C && docker-compose rm -f $C && docker-compose build $C && docker-compose up $C`

-With `debug` enabled, standard output and standard error will be written to the screen instead of to `logs/`.
-Note that for `3-export-tweets` specifically, this means that tweets will not make it into Splunk.
+With `DEBUG` enabled, standard output and standard error will be written to the screen instead of to `logs/`.
+Note that for `3-export-tweets` specifically, this means that tweets will not be written to logfiles and therefore not make it into Splunk.

+To attach to the running Splunk instance for troubleshooting:

+- `docker-compose exec 4-splunk bash`

+### Resetting The App

+Run `./bin/stop-and-reset` to kill and remove all services and remove all logs files.
+The data in the database will remain untouched.

 ## Known Issues